 WordPress updates, when they pop up on your admin dashboard, the question “How many things will break this time?” comes straight into your mind.

-I have to deal with WordPress, Theme & Plugin’s updates almost daily for my clients so today I decided to share a few tips you need to consider when visiting the “Updates” tab of your WordPress Website.
+As a WordPress Web Designer I have to deal with updates to the Core Version, Theme & Plugins almost daily for my clients so today I decided to share a few tips you need to consider when visiting the “Updates” tab of your WordPress Website.

 Let’s jump right into it!